 Continue reading to find out how Le Petit Chef will turn your next evening into an extraordinary experience you’ll be talking about for years to come.

-It almost occurs like a tourist trap, when you find the Hoppenworth & Ploch location in Old Town Frankfurt.
-Nestled in between gift shops, museums and many tourist attractions, the specialty coffee shop is serving best coffee, pastries and panini sandwiches to tourists, but also to locals.
+It almost feels like a tourist trap when you find the Hoppenworth & Ploch location in Frankfurt’s New Old Town.
+Nestled between gift shops, museums, and many tourist attractions, this specialty coffee shop serves the best coffee, pastries, and panini sandwiches to tourists and locals alike.

-Three shops in Nordend, Campus and Old Town, plus a roastery and bakery, belong to the Hoppenworth & Ploch empire.
-All the beans are roasted fresh, pastries and bread baked daily in their own bakery, delivered to all the locations.
-Barista training and classes available at the roastery.
+Three shops in Nordend, Campus, and the Old Town, plus a roastery and bakery, belong to the Hoppenworth & Ploch empire.
+All the beans are roasted fresh, and pastries and bread are baked daily in their own bakery and delivered to all locations.
+Barista training and classes are available at the roastery.

-Their Old Town coffee shop has limited seats and is usually crowded, in summer time more outdoor seating is available.
-And there is still the coffee to go option — definitely worth it.
+Their Old Town coffee shop has limited seats and is usually crowded; in the summertime, more outdoor seating is available.
+And there is still the coffee-to-go option — definitely worth it.

 -